-Interlibrary loan services are available for MGCCC faculty, staff, and students.
+Interlibrary loan services are available for MGCCC faculty, staff, and students (with advisor sponsorship).
 Requests for books or journal articles should be submitted to the librarian for the resident campus.
 Some libraries charge fees for copying articles.
 Borrowers will be informed of any loan amount before the item is ordered.
 It can take up to several weeks for delivery of requested items.

-Patron Conduct
+User Conduct

-Library patrons are expected to act in accordance with college rules and regulations.
+Library users are expected to act in accordance with college rules and regulations.
 Students are expected to respect the rights of others to study in a quiet atmosphere.
 Cell phone use is discouraged within library buildings.
-Library patrons observed surfing inappropriate websites may be asked to leave the facilities.
+Library users observed surfing inappropriate websites may be asked to leave the facilities.
 Further information regarding the college Internet Policy is located on the MGCCC website.

-ILL Members
+LLI Members

-Institute for Lifelong Learning (ILL) members have full library privileges at all MGCCC campus libraries.
+Lifelong Learning Institute (LLI) members have full library privileges at all MGCCC campus libraries.